Ben Bentil: Panathinaikos (2019–2021)

 On June 21, 2019, Bentil re-upped his contract with Peristeri for another season, NBA and EuroLeague opt-outs included.
 On July 17, 2019, the player used his EuroLeague opt-out and signed with Panathinaikos for the next two years, following his former coach, Argyris Pedoulakis.
 With the Greens, Bentil had 4.3 points and 4.5 rebounds in the Greek Basket League and in his very first season in the EuroLeague his stats were 3.1 points and 2.0 rebounds in 8.6 minutes per game.
 As a member of Panathinaikos, he won the Greek Championship.

 After winning both the 2021 Greek championship and the 2021 Greek Cup, Bentil parted ways with Panathinaikos on June 18, 2021.
 He averaged 6 points and 2.6 rebounds per game in EuroLeague competition, as well as 8.1 points and 3.6 rebounds in the Greek Basket League.

 Bahçeşehir Koleji (2021)

 On July 7, 2021, Bentil signed with Bahçeşehir Koleji of the Turkish Basketbol Süper Ligi (BSL).
 Bentil averaged 12 points, 4.4 rebounds, and 2.3 assists per game.

 Olimpia Milano (2021–2022)

 On November 27, 2021, Bentil signed with Olimpia Milano of the Italian Lega Basket Serie A and the EuroLeague.

-Crvena zvezda (2022–present)
+Crvena zvezda (2022–2023)

 On July 20, 2022, Bentil signed with Crvena zvezda of the Adriatic League and the EuroLeague.
+On July 2, 2023, he parted ways with the Serbian club.

+Gunma Crane Thunders (2023–2024)

+On July 21, 2023, Bentil signed with Gunma Crane Thunders of the Japanese B.League.

+Hapoel Tel Aviv (2024)

+On July 1, 2024, he signed with Hapoel Tel Aviv of the Israeli Basketball Premier League.

+On October 25, 2024, Bentil was released from his contract after two games with the team.
+He averaged 4.5 points, 1 rebound and 1 assist per game.

+Gevi Napoli Basket (2024–2025)

+On October 29, 2024, Bentil signed with Napoli Basket of the LBA.

+LDLC ASVEL (2025)

+On January 21, 2025, Bentil was announced as a new player for LDLC ASVEL of the LNB Élite, marking his return to the EuroLeague.

+Mersin MSK (2025–present)

+On July 19, 2025, he signed with Mersin MSK of the Basketbol Süper Ligi (BSL).